valhuber/TDD/readme.md

 &nbsp;&nbsp;

 # Business Agility

+<figure><img src="https://github.com/valhuber/TDD/blob/main/images/business-agility.png?raw=true"></figure>

 The underlying objective here is to promote _business agilty:_

+1. **Working Software, Now:** the project creation process creates screens for business user collaboration
+2. **Customer Collaboration:**
+   * Screen-based collaboration, as noted above
-1. TDD promotes transparent and testable behaviors
+   * Use TDD to define testable behaviors
-2. Unlike code, logic is transparent - business users can read it and collaborate (_"hey, you forgot to add tax"_)
+   * Unlike code, logic is *transparent* - business users can read it and collaborate (_"hey, you forgot to add tax"_).

-<figure><img src="https://github.com/valhuber/TDD/blob/main/images/business-agility.png?raw=true"></figure>
+      * This opens up the opportunity to combine the TDD Report _with a Logic report,_ as described below
+3. **Responding to Change:**
+   * Rebuild the App as requirements are uncovered
+   * Alter logic, utilizing *automatic ordering* to keep things agile

+&nbsp;&nbsp;

 ### Increased Transparency: TDD Report, _with logic_